 A walk around Kirkby Malzeard, a pretty Yorkshire village near Masham, is full of interest with plenty of things to explore.
 No main roads are nearby which only adds considerably to its charm.
-The main walk I have outlined passes through the lovely grounds of Braithwaite Hall (a strange looking building but definitely worth seeing).
+The walk I have outlined includes a section through the lovely grounds of Braithwaite Hall (a strange looking building but definitely worth seeing).
 In addition the walk visits the unspoilt village of Galphay.
 Attractive as Galphay is it suffers through a lack of amenities, no shops, no school but a lovely village green!
-The return takes you through some farmers fields which offers a pleasant contrast to the outbound walk.
+The return takes you through farmers fields which offers a pleasant contrast to the outbound walk.
 In particular it is quiet and peaceful.

 Wensleydale Creamery have a new factory on the outskirts of Kirkby Malzeard.
 In addition there is a grand old church and the ancient remains of Mowbray Castle, its fighting highlight being nearly 1,000 years ago.
 A more intriguing place lies in the woods next to the village.
 I would suggest you just visit it and discover it for yourself.
 It is near the castle remains.